Seeding a New Lawn

 Seeding

-To achieve uniform seed distribution, apply the seed with a drop-type seeder.
+To achieve uniform seed distribution, use a drop-type seeder.
 Sow half the seed in one direction.
 Apply the remaining half at right angles to the first application.
 After sowing the seed, lightly rake or drag the area.
 The seed should be covered to a depth of 1/8 to 1/4 inch.
 While not necessary, you can roll the area lightly to ensure good contact between the seed and soil.

 Mulching and Watering

 To promote seed germination, mulch the area with clean, weed-free straw.
 Mulching materials help to conserve soil moisture.
-They also prevent soil erosion and crusting of the soil surface.
-Do not apply too much mulch, it may smother the emerging seedlings.
+They also prevent soil erosion and soil surface crusting.
+Do not apply too much mulch; it may smother the emerging seedlings.
 Approximately 50 percent of the soil should be visible through the straw.
 One bale per 1,000 square feet of area should be adequate.
 Erosion control mats or blankets (available at garden centers and home improvement stores) are excellent options when sowing seed on steep slopes and other erosion-prone areas.

 After the ground has been mulched, water the area.
 Moisten the upper 1 inch of soil.
-Grass seedlings are very susceptible to desiccation and the surface of a newly seeded lawn should not be allowed to dry.
-Water should be applied only in amounts necessary to keep the soil surface moist.
+Grass seedlings are very susceptible to desiccation, and the surface of a newly seeded lawn should not be allowed to dry.
+Water should be applied only as needed to keep the soil surface moist.
 Avoid overwatering and runoff.

 When to Start Mowing

 The new grass should be mowed when it is 3 inches tall.
 Make sure the mower blade is sharp.
 Mow at a height of 2 to 2.5 inches.
 Mowing at this time will promote the spreading and thickening of the grass.
 New lawn grasses should not be allowed to grow excessively long before the first mowing.
-If this occurs, it will be necessary to mow the grass in stages, preventing scalping and removal of more than one-third of the tissue.
+If this occurs, it will be necessary to mow the grass in stages to prevent scalping and the removal of more than one-third of the tissue.

 Broadleaf Weed Control